MichaelCurrin/vsc-extension-quickstart/README-template.md

 # README template
-Auto-generated suggested doc content that comes with the quickstart app.
-It is an outline and is not useful as is.
+> Auto-generated suggested doc content that comes with the quickstart app.
+It is an outline and is not useful as is

 ## Features